i3mainz/jena-geo/README.md

 The main contribution of this implementation is the provision of further geospatial processing functions which are available in comparable relational database implementations such as POSTGIS or Oracle Spatial but not yet in a Semantic Web implementation.
 Particular focus is given to highlight the compatibility of given functions with raster/coverage data representations.
+The status of the implementation is highlighted in the respective columns of the tables.
+Eventual goal is the implementation of most coverage/raster specific functions used in comparable non-semantic implementations.

 ### Spatial Aggregate Functions